akjroller/Diablo-4-XP-and-gold-per-hour/README.md

-# Warning: Running this could Violate Section 1.C.iii or Section 1.C.iv of Blizzard End User License Agreement Use at your OWN RISK
+# Warning!
+Running this could Violate Section 1.C.iii or Section 1.C.iv of Blizzard End User License Agreement Use at your OWN RISK
 # This is still a work in progress and is not fully fuctional yet.
 - It fails to detect the gold amount in the game most of the time.